Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 We can distinguish the following types of roles in the Platform:

 * **Platform Roles** - a role that applies to all the capabilities of the platform and is mutually exclusive.
 You can only have 1 platform role, such as Administrator.
 This role can be different per organization to which you are a member.
-* **Service Roles** - roles that are specific to a capability such as Amplify Central or Flow Manager.
+* **Service Roles** - roles that are specific to a capability such as {{% variables/central_prod_name %}} or Flow Manager.
 These roles are not mutually exclusive.
-A member can for example have one role in Amplify Central and three roles in Flow Manager for a specific organization.
+A member can for example have one role in {{% variables/central_prod_name %}} and three roles in Flow Manager for a specific organization.
 * **Team Roles** - roles that define what a user is allowed to do with the assets of a team.
 Part of the team roles are mutually exclusive and part of them are not.

 The roles that you have in a specific organization can be seen in the *Orgs & Roles* page.
 The test organization shows a user belongs to 19 organizations and has specific roles per organization.